happy-bits/spring22java/Databases/Chinook/Chinook 01.md

 ## 1.8

-List all albums where the first letter of the title is a vocal
+List all albums where the first letter of the title is a vowel

 ## 1.9